 - accommodation details (we certify your accommodation in the on-campus Residence Hall address: 1031 Budapest, Reichl Kálmán u.
 6., but it is your responsibility to arrange and pay for your accommodation),

-- a language certificate of English skills is an asset for the Consulate.
+- a language certificate of English skills is required.

 - Draft list of visa requirements

-The visa process might take between 2-4 weeks, please book your interview in due time.
-At some Consulates you will have to ask and wait for an appointment for the visa interview, so we suggest you arrange an appointment right after you have paid the tuition fee and registration fee and we will send your Visa Support Certificate by express courier within a few days.
+The visa process might take between 4-5 weeks, please book your interview in due time.
+At some Consulates you will have to ask and wait for an appointment for the visa interview, so we suggest you arrange an appointment right after you have paid the tuition fee and registration fee and we will send your Visa Support Certificate in your online application after we have administered your payment.

 Please find here some useful links: